 The American Indian’s horse is depicted in movies as small, tough, resilient and a true survivor.
-They may have looked shaggy and unkempt by today’s standards, but their appearance belied an indominatable spirit that was viewed very highly by their Indian owners.
+They may have looked shaggy and unkempt by today’s standards, but their appearance belied an indomitable spirit that was highly valued by their native American owners.

-History tells us that these small horses first saw the shores of America in the 1550s thanks to the Spaniards.
-They were a mix of Barb, Arabians and Andalusian at that time and were considered the cream of the equine worldly crop, and Cortez thanked his four-legged equine partners when he conquered Mexico.
+History tells us that these small horses first saw the shores of America in the 1550’s thanks to the Spaniards.
+The Spanish Conquistadors also conquered the oceans moving horses across the Atlantic.
+Their mounts were a mix of Barb, Arabians and Andalusian horses which at that time were considered to be the cream of the equine crop, and Cortez thanked his four-legged equine partners when he conquered Mexico.

 Indians had never seen horses before this, so they held them in highest esteem (almost godlike) and were not allowed to own them for years.
 Eventually, the Indians got over their starry-eyed amazement and with the acceptance of these “God Dogs” or “Big Dogs” their lives were transformed from plodding nomads with small dogs that carried their possessions, to worriors and hunters with large tepees and a wider and greater living area.
 Their hunting methods were also changed forever and running after a herd of buffalo and sending them all off a cliff was replaced by hunting on horseback with only the choicest and largest animals being killed.